The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Where does the Pacific Coast Highway start and end?

-Also known as California Highway 1 (or Route 1 California), the Pacific Coast Highway is the longest state route in California at just over 656 miles.
+Also known as California Highway 1 (or Route 1 California), California’s Pacific Coast Highway is the longest state route in California at just over 656 miles.
 The PCH highway begins south of Dana Point in Orange County and ends at US 101 in Mendocino County.

 Along the way, this Pacific highway passes through such beautiful spots as Monterey, Big Sur, Pebble Beach, Santa Monica, Malibu, and Santa Barbara, to name just a few.

-The Perfect 5-Day PCH California Road Trip Itinerary
+The Perfect 5-Day PCH Road Trip Itinerary

 If you have more time, I’ve indicated below where I’d suggest adding a day.